 It’s been a long year.
 Never before in the 225-year history of UNC-Chapel Hill has there been a time like this: the campus closed in the spring and classes moved online; students returned to campus, then left, then (slowly) came back again.
 Off campus, businesses and schools closed and then faced difficult choices about reopening while we all struggled to contain the spread of the COVID-19 virus.
 Over the past year and more, all of us – students, faculty, staff, and alumni – have faced the fear and uncertainty that come from living through a global public health emergency.

 In the Wilson Special Collections Library, we are committed to preserving a record the history of our campus and communities far beyond Chapel Hill.
 As we work through this difficult period, we invite all members of the university community to share their experiences of life during the COVID-19 pandemic.
 These accounts will be preserved as a part of the permanent collections of the University Archives at Wilson Library.

 Frequently Asked Questions

 What should I document?

-The pandemic and stay-at-home orders are affecting each of us in different ways.
-Think about the ways that this is affecting you, and what you feel comfortable sharing.
+The pandemic and stay-at-home orders have affected each of us in different ways.
+Think about how your experiences with learning, teach, and socializing have changed over the past year.
 Listed below are a few suggestions.
-You are not required to use the suggested prompts.

-- What is it like to take all of your classes online?
-What do you feel like you’re missing from not being in the classroom?
+- What has it been like to take classes online?
+What have you missed from not being in the classroom?
 Are any parts of the experience better?

-- What do you miss most about the campus?
+- What have you missed most about the campus?

 - How has socializing changed during this period?
 What about dating?